Header Banner

 On Binky, your news feed is filled with posts called Binks that are literally just pictures with captions naming what's displayed.
 I'm not kidding.

-(1) Bink of The Comets.
-(2) Bink of a panda bear.
-(3) Bink of a sweater and sneak peak of the polar bear Bink below it.
-Images via Binky
+Bink of a sweater and sneak peak of the polar bear Bink below it.

 As your scroll down your feed, you can like a Bink by clicking on the star found on its bottom left-hand side.
 Once you like it, you're treated to an eruption of purple stars.
 Oh, and likes on Binky are completely arbitrary and mean absolutely nothing.
 There's no indicator of how many stars a Bink has received.